Home / Blog / Competitor Keyword Analysis: Free Tools, Steps, SEO + PPC

 Create a separate priority list for PPC gaps that includes:

 The process of competitor keyword analysis becomes faster when you use pre-built checklists and reference templates.
-These tools eliminate decision fatigue and ensure you capture every important data point during your research.
-You can copy these frameworks directly into your workflow and adapt them to your specific niche and competitive landscape.
+These tools eliminate decision fatigue and ensure you capture every important data point during your competitor analysis keyword research.

 Completing this checklist before keyword extraction prevents wasted time analyzing competitors who do not actually threaten your search visibility.

-Copy this template into a spreadsheet to track and score every keyword opportunity you discover.
-Replace the example data with your actual competitor keywords and adjust scoring criteria based on your business priorities.
+Copy this competitor keyword research sample into a spreadsheet to track and score every keyword opportunity you discover:

 Keyword: "automated seo tools"